ayatokura/ai-openscale/wos-quality-tpr.md

 - **Description**: Proportion of correct predictions in predictions of positive class
 - **Default thresholds**: lower limit = 80%
 - **Default recommendation**:
    - **Upward trend**: An upward trend indicates that the metric is improving.
-This means that This means that model retraining is effective.
+This means that model retraining is effective.
    - **Downward trend**: A downward trend indicates that the metric is deteriorating.
 Feedback data is becoming significantly different than the training data.
    - **Erratic or irregular variation**: An erratic or irregular variation indicates that the feedback data is not consistent between evaluations.
 Increase the minimum sample size for the Quality monitor.
 - **Problem type**: Binary classification